noxthot/ss22_julia_workshop/pages/introduction/functions.md

 ```

 ## Element-wise operations
-As always you can use the dot operation to evaluate an array of inputs element-wise.
+As always, you can use the dot operation `.` to evaluate an array of inputs element-wise.
 Define the scalar function
 ```julia
 function sincos(x::Float64)::Float64
     return sin(cos(x))